 This Catalog reflects information available as of the date of publication.
 Policies, regulations, tuition and fees in this Catalog are subject to change and do not constitute an irrevocable contract between any student and Charles R. Drew University of Medicine and Science.
-Policy updates will be posted to the website and made available to students via email.
+Policy updates will be posted to the website.